aidamartinez/debug-log-admin-viewer/README.md

 1. Download the plugin
 2. Upload to your WordPress site
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to Settings > TWK Debugger to configure
+4. Go to Settings > TWK Utils to configure

 ## Requirements